 A FODMAP friendly, vegetarian Christmas is not a particularly easy feat.
 Given that the prized dishes are basically either meat, garlic, dried fruit or (for the vegetarian lady) a token bean salad, it is quite the opposite of smooth sailing.
 Fear not!
-The annual (can I say that on my second year?) round up is here to save the day and save your stomach.
+This roundup of FODMAP friendly Christmas recipes (that are vegetarian) is here to save the day and save your stomach.

 I’ve collated my favourites from the year and beyond – half sweet and half savoury.
 I hope you find something that will make Christmas day a little easier.
 So, without further ado, let’s begin the countdown.
 Or count-up, because I’m not tech savvy enough to go backwards.